 All Graduate students are required to pay course fees for the duration of their standard period of fee liability.
 Please see the University website for further details of course fees.

-For students who matriculated in or after September 2012 the college charges a termly Continuation Charge if a student takes longer than the standard period of fee liability to complete their course.
-The college’s Continuation Charge is currently £127 per term (2020-21 academic year) but may be subject to an annual increase.
-The University also levies a separate Continuation Charge (currently £508 per Term (2020-21 academic year), reviewed annually; half this for part-time students) on all graduate research students who started their research programme in or after September 2011 and who have reached the end of their standard period of fee liability.
+For students who matriculated in or after September 2011 the college charges a termly Continuation Charge if a student takes longer than the standard period of fee liability to complete their course.
+The college’s Continuation Charge is currently £137 per term (2022-23 academic year) but may be subject to an annual increase.
+The University also levies a separate Continuation Charge (£548 per Term in the 2022-23 academic year, half of this for part-time students), reviewed annually, on all graduate research students who started their research programme in or after September 2011 and who have reached the end of their standard period of fee liability.

 Sources of funding